hacker-cb/modbus-dart/README.md

 ## Limitations

-SerialConnector is not implemented yet
+SerialConnector is not implemented yet.